HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md

-# Configure access layer For DX Deployment
+# Configure Access Layer For DX Deployment

-With HAProxy replacing Ambassador in DX deployments, it is easier to use a custom  access layer in front of DX to handle advance requirements to routing, proxying and other similar use cases.
-This document explains how to leverage external  access layer alongside with HAProxy as the internal reverse proxy and load balancer.
+With HAProxy replacing Ambassador in DX deployments, it is easier to use a custom Access Layer in front of DX to handle advance requirements to routing, proxying and other similar use cases.
+This document explains how to leverage external Access Layer alongside with HAProxy as the internal reverse proxy and load balancer.

 !!! note
-       -  **HCL DX intentionally does not ship any  access layer to reduce DX's deployment footprint in any Kubernetes cluster.**<br>
+       -  **HCL DX intentionally does not ship any Access Layer to reduce DX's deployment footprint in any Kubernetes cluster.**<br>
-       -  This document shows an example configuration for some  access layer controllers and briefly describes minimally necessary steps to implement it inside a Kubernetes environment.
+       -  This document shows an example configuration for some Access Layer controllers and briefly describes minimally necessary steps to implement it inside a Kubernetes environment.
 This configuration is neither a proposal nor does HCL provide official support for it. <br>
        -  Implementing an  access layer for use with a HCL DX deployment in Kubernetes is an optional effort based on the Kubernetes cluster’s requirements and customer’s discretion.

 ![Access layer Implementation](../../../../../../images/HCL-DX-deployment-diagram-Kubernetes.png)

 ## Access Layer for DX Deployment

-This how-do guide provides the available options for implementing the access layer in the DX Deployment.
+This how-do guide provides the available options for implementing the Access Layer in the DX Deployment.
 It presents two primary choices: **Ingress** and **Gateway API**, allowing users to choose based on their specific needs and preferences.

 ### Ingress Implementation For DX Deployment
 This how-do guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX.
 The actual implementation might vary depending on the Cluster's setup and configuration.